iamwilhelm/use.gpu/packages/shader/README.md

 This is a fast operation which only affects the top-level module in a bundle.

 The resulting bundle acts as a closure.
-You can then link or rebind it:
+Then link or rebind it:

 ```tsx
 // Link it into a shader